Langan84/CV/README.md

 #### Adaptability & Flexibility

 I can demonstrate my ability to adapt my role constantly during my career.
 I am used to jumping onto different workstreams and I was an experienced Subject Matter Expert.
 I have ‘floor walked’ bank offices many times helping employees with all manner of queries.
-I enjoy undertaking many roles and always have an desire to learn something new.
+I enjoy undertaking many roles and always have a desire to learn something new.

 #### Fast learner